28 cm MRK L/40: Design

 The 28 cm MRK L/40 gun was a built-up gun made from three layers of reinforcing hoops.
 It used a cylindro-prismatic horizontal sliding breech, but unlike later Krupp guns it did not use a metallic cartridge case.
 Instead, it used separate loading bagged charges and projectiles.

 The four ships of the Brandenburg class had a slightly unusual arrangement for their primary armament.
 Although the primary armament consisted of six 28 cm guns in three twin gun turrets that all fired the same ammunition, the fore and aft turrets had 28 cm MRK L/40 guns, while the amidships turret had 28 cm MRK L/35 guns due to space constraints.
 The ships did not have centralized fire control and each gun type had different ballistics.
 The L/35 guns had a muzzle velocity of 685 m/s and a maximum range of 14.45 km vs 715 m/s and a maximum range of 15 km for the L/40 guns.

 Railway artillery

 When the two Brandenburg-class ships still in German service and were relegated to training duties in 1915 six of the L/40 guns were transferred to the Army where they were known as 28 cm K L/40 "Kurfürst" guns.
 These were installed on Eisenbahn und Bettungsschiessgerüst (E. u.
 B.) (railroad and firing platform) mounts successfully used by other German railroad guns.
 Unlike every other large German railroad gun, it used a massive rectangular cradle for its gun.

 The six "Kurfürst" guns entered service in early 1918, participating in the German spring offensive and the subsequent defensive operations.
-They were organized into Batteries 393, 434, 722 and the First through Third Batteries of Bavarian Foot Artillery Battalion (1.-3./Bayerische Fußartillerie-Batallion) 29 with one gun each.
+They were organized into Batteries 393, 434, 722 and the First through Third Batteries of Bavarian Foot Artillery Battalion (1.-3./Bayerische Fußartillerie-Bataillon) 29 with one gun each.
 All six were destroyed in 1921–22 by the Military Inter-Allied Commission of Control.